andrew/ultimate-awesome/README.md

 - [awesome-tensorlayer](https://github.com/tensorlayer/awesome-tensorlayer) - A curated list of dedicated resources and applications.
 - [revens](https://github.com/jakiboy/revens) - Windows-based AI-powered Reverse Engineering Toolkit "AIO", Built for Security (Malware analysis, Pentesting) & Educational purposes.
 - [awesome-free-saas](https://github.com/LlamaGenAI/awesome-free-saas) - An awesome list of  free SaaS (software as a service) for you.
+- [awesome-gaussians](https://github.com/longxiang-ai/awesome-gaussians) - This repository tracks the latest advancements in 3D Gaussian Splatting from Arxiv, with daily automated updates.
+Stay up-to-date with cutting-edge research in this exciting field!.
 - [awesome-vlc](https://github.com/mfkl/awesome-vlc) - 👻 A curated list of awesome VLC and LibVLC resources. .
 - [awesome-iconjar](https://github.com/pluwen/awesome-iconjar) - 44 Collect free icon sets for iconjar. 收集免费的图标包，iconjar 格式（44套）。.
 - [awesome-self-reference](https://github.com/aztek/awesome-self-reference) - A curated list of examples of self-reference in art, science, and technology.